 For the coffee frosting

-- Milk– I used unsweetened almond milk, but any plant based milk can be used.
+- Milk.
+I used unsweetened almond milk, but any milk works.

 Start by making the cake.
 In a large mixing bowl, combine your dry ingredients and mix well.
 Next, add the wet ingredients and mix until combined.
 Transfer your cake batter into two 8-inch cake pans and bake for 25 minutes, or until a skewer comes out clean.
 Let the cakes cool completely.